All of Israel Shall be Saved.

 was written around 750 BC, Zechariah about 500 BC, and Jeremiah

 approximately 600 BC.

-We can count on this being true.
-As we can see His first appearance as the "Suffering Servant" 2000 years ago, Jesus will come a second time to earth but not in manner people will expect Him to.
+We can count on the prophecies being true as we have brought out here in this discussion!
+As we see Jesus' first appearance as the "Suffering Servant" 2000 years ago, He will come a second time to earth but not in manner people will expect Him to.

 He will come as lighting flashes from the east to the west...

 in supernatural form, and He does rule on earth from Jerusalem for 1000 years.